-Schultz says Dems pushing ‘false narrative’ with big-spending promises, blasts ‘overreaction’ to 2020 talk
+Schultz says Dems pushing ‘false narrative’ with big-spending promises, 'overreacting’ to 2020 talk

 Schultz called that an overreaction and said his campaign would appeal just as much to centrist Republicans as it would Democrats.

 “I think the Democrats need a little bit less caffeine right now,” he said.
-“So I think I think they've over rotated completely because it's very possible that if I run for president as a centrist independent that more lifelong Republicans will come my way than Democrats.”
+“So I think I think they've over-rotated completely because it's very possible that if I run for president as a centrist independent that more lifelong Republicans will come my way than Democrats.”

+He added: "I think they're overreacting that there is a very strong possibility that more lifelong Republicans who will have no place to go if there is a left leaning liberal progressive Democrat they will vote for Donald Trump."

 CLICK HERE TO GET THE FOX NEWS APP